brikis98/yevgeniy-brikman-homepage/_posts/2018-07-25-the-effective-executive.md

 \* Time is almost always the most scarce resource.
 You can spend money to buy products or hire people, but you can never buy more time.
 Once it's gone, it can never be replaced.
 Therefore, time management is a critical skill for every executive.

-\* One trick for time management: for every activity on your schedule, first ask, "What would happen if this activity wasn‚Äôt done at all?"
+\* One trick for time management: for every activity on your schedule, first ask, "What would happen if this activity wasn't done at all?"
 If the negative consequences are minor (or there are no negative consequences!) stop doing that activity.
 After that, the next question is, "What things are better done by someone else?"
 If someone else could do some part of your job better, have that happen, and focus your energy on what you do well.

 \* The people you hire aren't machines.
 This sounds obvious, but I often fall into the trap of expecting optimal performance in every aspect of work from everyone.
 The reality is that everyone has strengths and weaknesses and good days and bad days; the amount of talent in the world is limited, and people talented in one area, usually aren't talented in others; and you'll rarely find a "perfect" fit for the job (and if they are, the job will change and no longer be perfect).
 The role of the executive is to build an organization that works well \_despite\_ the fact that people aren't perfect.